Text Localization Tool

 How It Works (Step-by-Step)

-6. Export or copy to clipboard.
-Download your localizations in .csv, .json, or .txt format.
+Download in .csv, .json, or .txt format.

 Inputs and Outputs at a Glance